6 of the Most Fascinating Mat-Su Valley Museums

 Colony House Museum

 If you make your way to downtown Palmer, you can explore an incredible story taking you back to the year 1935.
 The Colony House Museum is a well-preserved home of a family that traveled to Palmer seeking a better life during the Depression era.
 Irene and Oscar Beylund built this structure, and today, you can step inside and get a glimpse of what it was like during their time.

 As you walk from room to room, you can see furniture from the 30s and 40s, including some original pieces to the home!
 One of these is the large piano, which the Beylunds used to transport their clothes since they didn’t have luggage.
 You may also come across old games, books, and photographs.

 Tours are available May through August, Tuesdays through Saturdays, from 10:00 a.m. to 4:00 p.m.
 And, it only costs $2 to explore this incredible piece of Palmer’s history.
 Be sure to check out their open houses and events during Colony Days and Colony Christmas!

 Return to Alaska Garden Gate and Unwind

 After your adventure through Mat-Su Valley’s history comes to an end, make your way back to Alaska Garden Gate for luxurious lodging nearby!
 Our exceptional accommodations and service provide the perfect atmosphere for relaxation in Palmer, AK.
 Whether you’re looking for elegant, private cottages or more economical rooms, you can find them here.
 Either way, you’ll wake up to delicious breakfasts and be able to enjoy our beautiful property nestled in the Chugach Mountains.
-Book your stay today and get started on a truly memorable adventure in Alaska!
+Book a stay at our Palmer, Alaska Bed and Breakfast and get started on a truly memorable adventure in Alaska!